AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. To save the transfer and return to the PI to OCS Agents window, select **Save** in the lower right-hand corner.

-   **Note:** In order to save the transfer, it must include explicit or implicit PI points.
+   **Note:** In order to save the transfer, it must include at least one valid PI point.

 ## Transfer data to OCS